Vicia narbonensis aka French Vetch

 French Vetch, Narbonne Vetch, Narbon Bean

-How to care for French Vetch
+How difficult is it to take care of French Vetch

 French Vetch requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.